kubearmor/KubeArmor/getting-started/use-cases.md

   In general, security policies \(e.g., Seccomp and AppArmor profiles\) are statically defined within pod definitions for Kubernetes, and they are applied to containers at creation time.
 Then, the security policies are not allowed to be updated in runtime.

   To address those problems, KubeArmor users k8s CRDs to define security policies, such that the orchestration of the policy is handled by the k8s control plane.
 KubeArmor leverages Linux Security Modules (LSMs) to enforce the security policies at the container level according to the labels of given containers and security policies.
-Similiarly, KubeArmor support policy enforcement at the Host/Node/VM level using `KubeArmorHostSecurityPolicy` k8s resource.
+Similarly, KubeArmor support policy enforcement at the Host/Node/VM level using `KubeArmorHostSecurityPolicy` k8s resource.

 - Produce container-aware alerts and system logs